Russians blog to highlight fears of election fraud

 Videos of alleged dirty tricks have also in a few cases forced officials into a grudging response.

-"Fast-spreading news of violations are vital because people see in them a confirmation they are not alone in injustice," said Grigory Melkonyants, the deputy director of Golos, an independent organization that monitors voting.
+"Fast-spreading news of violations are vital because people see in them a confirmation they are not alone in injustice," said Grigory Melkonyants, the deputy director of Golos, an independent organisation that monitors voting.

 "With the videos that get the most hits, people see that they also have a way to put pressure on the authorities."